 The cognitive bias here is negativity bias — we pay more attention to negative things, and remember them better.

 Is that a problem?
-Well, yes — it can lead journalists to believe false claims without any supporting evidence.
+Well, sometimes yes — it can lead journalists to believe false claims without any supporting evidence.

 It can distort public perceptions of dangers (such as crime) so that they do not reflect reality.